demo308/docs/docs/static-hosts.md

 * GitLab Pages
 * Cloudflare Pages

-Static hosts do not work for proxies because you need the proxy server for it to work.
+Static hosts work for proxies because you need the proxy server for it to work.

 Vercel support is coming _soon_